livioribeiro/selva/docs/en/handlers.md

 ## Responses

-Inheriting the `asgikit.responses.Response` from `asgikit`, the handler methods do not return a response, instead they write to the response.
+Inheriting the `asgikit.responses.Response` from `asgikit`, the handler functions do not return a response, instead they write to the response.

 ```python